Four appellations, one varietal

 Chablis wines are dry white wines which are characterized by their purity, crispness, sophistication and minerality.
 The Chardonnay varietal gives results in Chablis unlike anywhere else.
 It draws its personality and character from a subsoil that is 150 million years old, and ripens in ideal conditions, in a semi-continental climate, which allow it to attain a good balance between sugar levels and acidity.

 The volumes produced have changed in accordance with the increase in area cultivated, with minor variations due to climatic vagaries.
-In 2014, the harvest amounted to slightly over 308,000hl, the equivalent of 40 million bottles.
+In 2017, the harvest amounted to slightly over 238,334hl, the equivalent of 31,7 million bottles (average 5 years : 2013-2017).